PAST LIVING HISTORY TOURS

 The Old Dutch Church in Kingston, New York

-This year we presented seven characters.
-The spirits who made appearances in October 2020 represented six different time periods between 1659 and 1910.
+Last year we presented seven characters and they represented six different time periods between 1659 and 1910.

 Calvert Vaux: An architect and sensitive soul who helped design Central Park and such Hudson Valley estates as Fredrick Church's Olana and Matthew Vassar's Springside.